blue beetle

 char: deadman/boston brand, char: lois lane, char: superman/kal-el/clark kent, creator: cary bates, creator: kurt schaffenberger, creator: vince colletta, in-joke: crack, in-joke: herodickery, in-joke: science doesn't work that way, publisher: DC Comics, title: superdictionary, title: superman family

-define naughty
+perletwo: define naughty (christmas batman)

 C'mon, you know this guy: